philippefekete/TYPO3CMS-Guide-StepByStep/Documentation/00Incoming/ModifyingThePageProperties.md

 ## Learning objective

-In this step-by-step guide you will learn how to access, edit, and manage page properties in TYPO3 to control page titles, visibility, URLs, metadata, access permissions, and other key settings that define how your pages behave and appear.
+In this step-by-step guide you will learn how to access, edit, and manage the following page properties in TYPO3 :

+* Page Title
+* Title for search engines
+* Keywords for Meta data

+ The same steps will apply if you need to modify other page properties.

 ## Prerequisites